grafana/grafana/docs/sources/enterprise/access-control-refactor/plan-rbac-rollout-strategy.md

 RBAC is a flexible and powerful feature with many possible permissions assignment combinations available.
 Consider the follow guidelines when assigning permissions to users and teams.

-- **Assign roles to users** when you have a one-off scenario where a user requires access to a resource or when you want to assign temporary access.
+- **Assign roles to users** when you have a one-off scenario where a small number of users require access to a resource or when you want to assign temporary access.
 If you have a large number of users, this approach can be difficult to manage as you scale your use of Grafana.

 - **Assign roles to teams** when you have a subset of users that align to your organizational structure, and you want all members of the team to have the same level of access.

-  When you assign permissions to teams, all members of the team have the same level of access.
   When you assign additional users to a team, the system automatically assigns permissions to those users.

 ### Authentication provider considerations